epics-docs/how-tos/getting-started/installation-windows-msys2.rst

 Install compiler toolchains
 ---------------------------
-Packages that are part of a mingw toolchain start with the prefix "mingw-w64-x86_64-" for the MinGW 64bit toolchain or "mingw-w64-i686-" for the MinGW 32bit toolchain.
+Packages that are part of a MinGW toolchain start with the prefix "mingw-w64-x86_64-" for the 64bit toolchain or "mingw-w64-i686-" for the 32bit toolchain.
-(The "w64" part will be different when using a 32bit MSYS2 environment, e.g. on a 32bit Windows host.)
+(The "w64" part identifies the host system will be different when using a 32bit MSYS2 environment, e.g. on a 32bit Windows host.)

 Install the MinGW 32bit and/or MinGW 64bit toolchains